 - Colorado State Legislators Host Boulder Delegation Marshall Fire Town Hall on January 9, 2022 - Meeting Recording

-The Division is hosting a series of Insurance Town Halls over the next several weeks to assist individuals and families impacted by the Boulder County fires.
-Information about upcoming Town Hall or other meetings will be posted on this webpage, and will also be listed on the Division's Newsroom & Announcements webpage.
-You can sign up to receive notifications specific to the Marshall Fire only by clicking the following button and selecting the "Division of Insurance Marshall Fire" list:
+Information about upcoming Town Hall or other meetings will be posted on this website, and will also be listed on the Division's Newsroom & Announcements page.
+You can sign up to receive notifications of upcoming Town Halls by signing up on the Division's Sign-Up for Division of Insurance Email Lists webpage and selecting the "Division of Insurance Marshall Fire" list.

 The Division held the first Insurance Town Hall on January 4, 2022, to provide information and answer questions regarding insurance and insurance companies, related to the Boulder County fires.
 Materials from this meeting, including a recording, are available at the following links: